Being a volunteer Firefighter requires commitment, motivation, and an interest in serving your community. Do you have what it takes?

 If you have the following, preferred qualifications, please be sure to highlight them on your application:

-Completed application forms can be dropped off in person at the District of Hope’s Municipal Hall or can be emailed to fire@hope.ca
+To apply, please click the link below (HFD Application 2025 Fillable) and fill out the application form.
+Completed application forms can be dropped off in person at the District of Hope’s Municipal Hall or can be emailed to jwestcott@hope.ca.
+The deadline for applications is March 31, 2025.

 Josh Westcott